Sfinx/elf-loader/README.md

 # ELF loader

 A small elf loader.
 It can load static and dynamically linked ELF EXEC and DYN (pie) binaries.
-The loader is PIE program that doesn't depend on libc and calls kernel services directly (z_syscall.c).
+The loader is PIE program that doesn't depend on libc and calls kernel services directly (y_syscall.c).

 If the loader needs to load a dynamically linked ELF it places an interpreter (usually ld.so) and a requested binary into a memory and then calls the interpreter entry point.